 What’s a girl to do when it’s only breakfast time and she’s got a hankerin’ for chocolate chip walnut cookies?
-Make easy chocolate chip walnut cookie muffins!!
+Make an easy chocolate chip muffins recipe!!

 I’m going to give you a little backstory first.

 See, my husband bought a HUGE bag of chocolate chips about a month and a half ago.

 They’ve been sitting in our pantry CALLING my name!

 Every night when I get the I-have-to-eat-something-sweet hunger pangs, and I swear they’re brought on by my mind and not my stomach, I reach into the pantry, pour a LITTLE bit of chocolate chips in a bowl and mix them with peanuts.